“Dammit! I don’t get this guy”, I said as I slammed the door. I wondered out loud to my wife if I’d made a wrong career decision.

-After that demeaning meeting and after praying on a regular basis, I developed a vision of becoming our key stakeholders’ most valuable partner and winning industry recognition.
+After that demeaning meeting and after praying regularly, I developed a vision of becoming our key stakeholders’ most valuable partner and winning industry recognition.
 Then, I identified significant projects that would influence the company’s performance.
 With these priorities in place, I intentionally began instilling confidence in my employees.
 I knew that if I believed in them, they’d believe in themselves.
 I empowered the team to make decisions and enabled them to say no to irrelevant, unproductive work.

 The team began to gel and became more productive.
 They remained focused on priorities and ignored distractions.
 Their morale improved, and their stress levels lessened.
 So did mine.
 Our internal and external customers moved from doubting our ability to trusting us to deliver.
 Together, we made a lot of progress.
 The tables were turning.

 Looking back, I’m so thankful for the experience, even in having a bus driven over me.
-Through all of the stress, emotions, and obstacles, I learned and grew more than I imagined.
-I was stretched to the limit and increased my work capacity
+I learned and grew more than I imagined through all of the stress, emotions, and obstacles.
+I was stretched to the limit and increased my work capacity.

 With help from above, I stayed true to my original goals, persevered with the team, and helped transform the business.

-After “Prioritizing the Priorities,” my charge to you is to do empower your team.
-People feel more committed to working if they know they can make decisions and have an impact on projects.
+After “Prioritizing the Priorities,” my charge to you is to empower your team.
 They will help you accomplish common goals and objectives with vigor.
-Do this, and you’ll reduce anxiety because people will feel like they have more control and can take ownership.
-If you don’t, people will become disengaged because of their perceived lack of influence.
+Do this, and you’ll reduce anxiety because people will feel more control and can take ownership.
+People feel more committed to working if they know they can make decisions and impact projects.
+If you don’t, people will disengage because of their perceived lack of influence.

 Empowerment Mindset – A Self Evaluation

-#4 Would I be willing to invest time developing people who have leadership potential?
+#5 Would I be willing to invest time developing people who have leadership potential?

-#7 Would I be willing to give my authority and influence to potential leaders publicly?
+#8 Would I be willing to publicly give my authority and influence to potential leaders?

-#9 Would I be willing to hand the leadership baton to the people I empower and genuinely root for them?
+#10 Would I be ready to hand the leadership baton to the people I empower and genuinely root for them?

 Now that you’ve rated yourself, what are your top three areas where you can improve your Empowerment Mindset?
 Now, what’s your number one area?
-Put an action plan in place to improve the identified area, determine when you want to accomplish your action plan, and ask someone who will hold you accountable.
-If you do, you’ll improve your attitude toward empowering others and become an effective leader.
+Put an action plan in place to improve the identified area, determine when you want to accomplish your action plan, and ask someone to hold you accountable.
+You’ll improve your attitude toward empowering others and become an effective leader if you do.

 Excerpt From: John C. Maxwell & Jim Dornan.
 “Becoming a Person of Influence.”
 Apple Books. https://books.apple.com/us/book/becoming-a-person-of-influence/id607555354> Read More

-Recently at Colorado State University, I delivered the Sigma Chi Beta Tau Chapter 100 Year Anniversary Keynote Address to ~250 of my fraternity brothers and friends . . .
-I shared how to move from a success mindset to a “Significance Mindset”.
+Recently at Colorado State University, I delivered the Sigma Chi Beta Tau Chapter 100th Anniversary Keynote Address to ~250 of my fraternity brothers and friends . . .
+I shared how to move from a success mindset to a “Significance Mindset.”

 I encourage you to read the message because what I share may be game-changing for you as I provide some keys to living a meaningful, purposeful, significant life. . .
-The message may transform the way you interact with people and how you influence your world.
+The message may transform how you interact with people and how you influence your world.
 You’ll learn how the power of generosity, making waves, and enlarging others can make a positive difference.
-Now, “Developing a Significance Mindset” . . .
+Now, “Developing a Significance Mindset.”

 Tonight, I want to talk about something that may be a game-changer for you.
 It may transform your life, the way you interact with people, and how you influence your world.